david-drew/OpenVINO-Samples/UX_Samples_Guide.md

      14. Note that the grey box no longer contains any red warning text.
      15. Select "Convert" and you will be returned to the setup interface.
 Model conversion may take several minutes.

+3. Import a Dataset into the DL Workbench
+    1. We could autogenerate a set of simuluated imaged, but for this task we'll select a subset of the ImageNet dataset.
+        - Note: results will often be better using real images.
+    2. Select "Import Local Dataset"
+    3. Select "Choose File" and browse to "~/Desktop/Workbench/Data/Imagenet_200_224x224.zip"
+    4. Select "Import Dataset"
+        - Note: The height and width of images in the dataset must satisfy the requirements of the target model.

+4. Run Inference with the DL Workbench
+    1. Select the model from the top part of the interface.
+    2. Select the dataset from teh bottom part of the interface.
+    3. Select the Environment (target hardware).
+    4. All items in the status box next to the Environment box should now have green checks.
+    5. Select 'Go'
+        - This will take a few minutes

+5. Normally, we would encourage analysis and optimization of the model, but for this exercise, we'll just export the model from the Workbench to our system.
+    1. Take a few minutes to look at the output if desired.
+    2. When ready, find the download icon at the right, in the top squeezenet model bar.
+    3. Select Download.
+This will drop a tar.gz archive in your default downloads directly (~/Downloads).
+    4. `cd ~/Downloads`
+    5. `tar zxvf ~/Downloads/squeezenet1.1.tar.gz`
+    6. `cd squeezenet1.1`

-4. The `squeezenet1.1.labels` file contains the classes that ImageNet uses.
+6. The `squeezenet1.1.labels` file contains the classes that ImageNet uses.
 This file is included so that the inference results show text instead of classification numbers.
 Copy `squeezenet1.1.labels` to your optimized model location:

     `cp ~/openvino_models/ir/FP32/classification/squeezenet/1.1/caffe/squeezenet1.1.labels .`

-5. Copy a sample image to the release directory.
+7. Copy a sample image to the release directory.
 You will use this with your optimized model:

     `sudo cp /opt/intel/openvino/deployment_tools/demo/car.png  ~/omz_demos_build/intel64/Release`

-6. Once your setup is complete, you're ready to run a sample application:
+8. Once your setup is complete, you're ready to run a sample application:

     `cd ~/omz_demos_build/intel64/Release`

-    `./classification_sample -i car.png -m ~/squeezenet1.1_FP32/squeezenet1.1.xml -d CPU`
+    `./classification_sample -i car.png -m ~/Downloads/squeezenet1.1/squeezenet1.1.xml -d CPU`

-7. Note: you can usually see an applications help information (parameters, etc.) by using `-h`.
+9. Note: you can usually see an applications help information (parameters, etc.) by using `-h`.

     `./classification_sample -h`